openfl/swf/README.md

     haxelib dev swf swf

-Go to the tools folder:
+Go to the cloned folder:

-    cd swf/tools
+    cd swf

-Tell haxe to build:
+Tell haxe to build the tools:

-    haxe build.hxml
+    haxe rebuild.hxml

 To return to release builds: